solo-io/gloo/docs/content/guides/gloo_federation/_index.md

 ---
-title: Gloo Federation
+title: Gloo Edge Federation
-description: Gloo Federation documentation
+description: Gloo Edge Federation documentation
 weight: 55
 ---

-Gloo Federation allows users to manage the configuration for all of their Gloo instances from one place, no matter what platform they run on.
-The following sections describe how to use Gloo Federation.
+Gloo Edge Federation allows users to manage the configuration for all of their Gloo Edge instances from one place, no matter what platform they run on.
+The following sections describe how to use Gloo Edge Federation.

 {{% children description="true" %}}